pzhaojohnson/RNA2Drawer/README.md

 ## Drawing Styles

 RNA2Drawer has two drawing styles called rigid and radial.
-By default structures are drawn in the rigid style.
+Structures are drawn in the rigid style by default.
 Switch between them using the `Draw` buttons on the toolbar.

 ### General Styles